How to configure CentOS/Amazon Linux for Berlioz

 By default, Vagrant will synchronises the working folder with the

-This allows you to add files to the box without the need to use external tools.
+This lets you to add files to the box without the need to use external tools.
 For troubleshooting, refer to the Vagrant documentation, found at the following link:

 Once CentOS 7 is installed virtually or natively, Java can be installed using the following command: